bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 (While it's not present in our initial HTML screenshot, I added a class of item1, item2, and so on to each grid element so that each can be individually targeted with CSS rules.)

-Our two above CSS rules can be simplified into a single rule, like so:
+Our two above CSS rules can be simplified, written as a single shorthand rule, like so:

 {%highlight css %}
 .item1 {